 Here are three suggestions for getting through the bad days when it feels as if nothing matters.

-Throw yourself a little pity party
+Go ahead and throw yourself a little pity party

 In my experience, throwing myself a short pity party can help me feel better.
 But it doesn’t work unless it’s pity with compassion as opposed to pity with aversion.
 In pity with aversion, we’re fighting against how our life is, which is like hitting our heads against a wall.
 Angry pitying, such as, “I hate that I can’t figure out how to get better,” or threatening thoughts, such as, “This pain better not hang around all day,” are not in the party spirit!